 Skip to content

-Resources / Blog / Dark patterns: What you need to know and examples
+Resources / Blog / Dark Patterns: Definitions, Examples, and Regulatory Risks

 Good user experience (UX) design should make digital experiences intuitive and user-friendly.
 However, some companies use deceptive tactics to influence user decisions.
-These tactics, known as nudging or dark patterns, can exploit cognitive biases to manipulate users into taking actions they didn’t intend, like subscribing to unwanted services, sharing personal data, or making unnecessary purchases.
+These tactics, known as nudging or dark patterns, can exploit cognitive biases to manipulate visitors into taking actions they did not intend, like subscribing to unwanted services, sharing personal data, or making unnecessary purchases.

 Understanding how dark patterns work can help marketers avoid these practices, and enable companies to create ethical designs and avoid regulatory risks.